Chapter 1 Introduction

 First, in order to do any sort of quantitative data analysis, you will need to make decisions about what methods to use.
 Across fields, existing guidance about data analysis practice is almost certainly informed by simulation research of some form, whether well-designed and thorough or haphazard and poorly reasoned.
 Consequently, having a high-level understanding of the logic and limitations of simulation will help you to be a critical consumer of methods research, even if you do not intend to conduct methods research of your own.

 Second, we believe conducting simulations deepens one’s understanding of the logic of statistical modeling and statistical inference.
 Learning a new statistical model (such as generalized linear mixed models) or analytic technique (such as multiple imputation by chained equations) requires taking in a lot of detailed information, from the assumptions of the model to the interpretation of parameter estimates to the best practices for estimation and what to do if some part of the process goes off.
 To thoroughly digest all these details, we have found it invaluable to simulate data based on the model under consideration.
 This usually requires translating mathematical notation into computer code, an exercise which makes the components of the model more tangible than just a jumble of Greek letters.
-The simulated data is then available for inspection, summarizing, graphing, and further calculation, all of which can aid interpretation.
-Furthermore, the process of simulating yields a dataset which can then be used to practice implementing the analysis procedure and interpreting the results.
+The simulated data is then available for inspection, summarizing, graphing, and further calculation, all of which can aid comprehension and interpretation.
+Moreover, the process of simulating yields a dataset which can then be used to practice implementing the analysis procedure and interpreting the results.
 We have found that building a habit of simulating is a highly effective way to learn new models and methods, worthwhile even if one has no intention of carrying out methodological research.
 We might even go so far as to argue that whatever you might think, you don’t really understand a statistical model until you’ve done a simulation of it.

-1.4 Organization of the text
+1.5 Organization of the text

 References